Answers to the Most Frequently Asked Questions

 It’s typically recommended that you form an LLC in your home state, where you conduct most of your business.
 If you form an LLC out of state, you’ll then have to register and pay fees to do business in your own state, and you may have to hire an out-of-state registered agent to accept legal documents on your behalf.

-How long will it take to form a Texas LLC or Texas Corporation?
+How long will it take to form a Texas LLC?

 Our secure online questionnaire should take you 5 to 10 minutes to complete.
 We have an account with the Texas Secretary of State (SOS) that allows us to file your certificate of formation on the same day that we receive your payment and completed questionnaire.
-The SOS typically takes 1 business day to certify/acknowledge the filing.
+The SOS typically takes 1 - 3 business days to certify/acknowledge the filing.
 If you ordered additional services, such as preparation of an operating agreement and organizational meeting minutes, EIN obtainment, we will finalize these items within 1 business day of receiving the SOS acknowledgment.
-If you completed your order on a Monday morning, we would very likely complete your order by Tuesday evening.

 What if someone already has the name I want?

 Just because the SOS allows the use of the desired name does not mean you are free to use the name.
-You should also check the US Patent & Trademark Office (USPTO) to see if your desired name is a registered trademark.
+You should also check the US Patent & Trademark Office (USPTO) to see if your desired name is already registered as a federal trademark.
+We also recommend checking OpenCorporates.com.
 Last but not least, Google the desired name to see if anyone may be claiming your desired name.
+These strategies are not meant to be legal advice.
+To get actual legal advice you'd want to have an intellectual property lawyer do a comprehensive search and provide a formal opinion letter.

 Are the owners of a Texas LLC or Texas corporation protected from the entity’s liabilities and obligations?